Pari-Mutuel Betting Guide: Learn How to Bet on Horse Racing Like a Pro

 Odds are determined by the amount of wagers placed on a horse — or combination of horses, depending on the wager type — by the betting public, minus the track takeout.
 This is not unlike playing Texas Hold ‘Em at a casino, where the players all throw their money into the pot, and the winner gets his or her share, minus the house rake.

-For pari-mutuel win wagers, a standard track takeout is 16%.
+For pari-mutuel win wagers, a standard track takeout is about 16%.
 Wagers with bigger payouts, like trifectas for example, usually see a takeout above 20%.

 Another major difference between fixed odds and pari-mutuel betting is the fluctuation of odds.
 Fixed odds are exactly as they sound — they don’t move one way or the other once you lock in your bet.